matthewrobb/six/README.md

 ##Elevator
 Six is a language super-set of JavaScript that enables new syntactic features from the 6th edition of ECMAScript to be used, through a transpiler, in your scripts today.

+WARNING: Still in a very early state, proceed with caution.

 ###Examples
 ```JavaScript